gkerr01/frameworks_and_languages_module/technical_report.md

 (Using Express Routing, no date)

 In Express, the route parameter :itemId captures dynamic values from the URL.
-Accessed through req.params.itemId, it enables tailored handling of GET requests, facilitating dynamic data retrieval and processing based on the specified parameter value.
-Route parameters improve the readability of URLs, and meaningful identifiers are incorporated into paths to provide readable human-friendly code.
-Furthermore, route handlers facilitate modular and reusable code by effectively handling multiple instances of a resource by using captured parameter values found in req.params.
+Accessed through req.params.itemId, it enables customable handling of GET requests, facilitating dynamic data retrieval and processing based on the specified parameter value. these route parameters improve the readability of URLs, and meaningful identifiers are incorporated into paths to provide readable human-friendly code.
+Furthermore, route handlers allow for modular and reusable code by effectively handling multiple instances of a resource by using captured parameter values found in req.params.